Adiabatic Quantum Simulators: Effects of noise

 We simulated measurements on 40 evenly distributed values of the time delay~$t$.
 At each $t_i$ we performed 50 measurements, and averaged the results to get an estimate of~$P_0(t_i)$.
 An exponentially decaying scaled cosine function was then fitted to this set of data points to obtain an estimate for~$\omega$ and thus for~$s_0$.
 The fit was done using the MATLAB {\sc lsqnonlin} algorithm, guided only by fixed order-of-magnitude initial guesses for the parameter values.

 The results of the simulation are presented in~\Figref{fig:noise}.
 The noise, together with the slight nonadiabaticity of the evolution, cause excitations out of the ground state which result in a signal consisting of multiple harmonic modes.
 However, the ground state mode still dominates and with a realistic level of noise and relatively modest statistics we are able to reconstruct $\omega$ to a relative precision of better than~$0.01$.
 This includes both the uncertainty due to finite statistics, and the errors introduced by the environment through decoherence and the Lamb-Stark shift.

 In an experimental implementation there may also be other noise sources not considered here related to the measurement process itself, as well as systematic (hardware) errors in the quantum processor (qubits, couplers etc.).
+Nonetheless, our results indicate that a simple experimental implementation of the simulation scheme could be possible using existing hardware.
+For future implementations, there exist fault tolerant constructions for adiabatic quantum computing~\cite{Jordan2006,Lidar2008,AAN09, PhysRevLett.103.120504, 2010PhRvE..82c1106C}.